nusrobomaster/Dart-FYP/docs/Z Projectile - Mechanical Design.md

 </p>

-A key limitation of previous designs, both internal and external, was their reliance on a single material, specifically **TPU95A**.
-This single-material approach is a significant compromise.
-While TPU95A is readily available, it lacks the **high rigidity (stiffness)** required for a precision, high-speed airframe, leading to body flex and control "slop”.It is comparatively **brittle** (for a flexible material), leading to structural fractures on high-velocity impacts.
+Previous single-material designs using TPU95A were a compromise.
+While readily available, TPU95A lacks the rigidity for a precision airframe (causing body flex and control "slop") and is too brittle for high-velocity impacts.

-Our "Hunter" (P7) prototype solves these issues by implementing a **multi-material "zonal" design.** We selected specific, advanced materials for their functional advantages, rather than using one material for all parts.
+Our "Hunter" (P7) prototype solves this with a multi-material "zonal" design, selecting advanced materials for specific functional advantages.

-**Main Body & Control Surfaces: TPU64D**
-For the main structural body and active control surfaces, we selected **TPU64D**, a semi-rigid Shore D thermoplastic.
-This was a critical upgrade from the softer Shore 95A.
-95A is not stiff enough.
-Under high aerodynamic loads, a 95A airframe would twist, and 95A control surfaces would "blow back" (flex instead of steering).
-TPU64D provides **superior rigidity and modulus** (stiffness).
-This high stiffness is essential to prevent airframe flex and ensure that the control surface's movements are translated directly into aerodynamic force, creating a highly responsive and precise projectile.
-Furthermore, **TPU64D** possesses **exceptional toughness** (impact strength), ensuring the main body and control flaps can survive repeated, high-velocity impacts without shattering.
-**Rear Fuselage: PEBA90A**
-For the internal fuselage, the primary design driver was **minimizing weight**.
-This internal structure is a non-impact "parasitic mass."
-TPU (both 95A and 64D) is relatively dense.
-Using it for the internal chassis would add unnecessary weight, forcing compromises elsewhere.
-PEBA90A is a high-performance polyether block amide (PEBA) thermoplastic.
-Its key advantage is an **exceptionally low** density compared to TPU, while still offering high stiffness and durability.
-By strategically using lightweight PEBA for the internal chassis, we saved critical grams that allowed us to stay under the 350g limit.
+* Main Body & Control Surfaces (TPU64D): We chose this semi-rigid thermoplastic for its superior stiffness and exceptional toughness.

+* **The rigidity** is essential to prevent airframe flex and control surface "blow back" under aerodynamic load, ensuring a responsive projectile.

+* The **toughness** ensures the body and flaps can survive repeated, high-velocity impacts without shattering.

+**Internal Fuselage / Electronics Chassis (PEBA90A)**: The primary driver for this internal component was **minimizing weight.**

+* This non-impact structure is "parasitic mass," and TPU is unnecessarily dense.

+* PEBA90A was chosen for its **exceptionally low density** (compared to TPU), which saved critical grams and allowed us to remain under the 350g mass limit.

-This multi-material approach (TPU64D for stiffness, PEBA90A for low weight) resulted in a final projectile that is more rigid, more durable, and lighter than a single-material design.
+This multi-material approach (TPU64D for stiffness, PEBA90A for low weight) resulted in a final projectile that is more rigid, durable, and lighter than a single-material design.

 </details>